 Participants will gain expertise in managing current and future patients through the case discussion format.

-Sessions will take place 5:30-6:30 pm on Thursdays, starting on February 21, approximately every other week.
+Sessions will take place 5:30-6:30 pm mainly on Thursdays, starting on January 16th, 2020, approximately every other week.
 Participants are asked to commit to participate in at least six of the eight sessions.

 - Tentative Pediatric ECHO Schedule (pdf)